-- (1) An owner of premises on which treated effluent is used, must ensure that every terminal water fitting and every appliance which supplies or uses the water is clearly marked with a weatherproof notice indicating that such water is unsuitable for domestic purposes. - (2) In an area where treated effluent is used, the consumer shall erect weatherproof notices in prominent positions warning that such water is not suitable for domestic purposes. - (3) Every warning notice prescribed in terms of subsections (1) and (2) must be in the three official languages used in the City.
-(4)Signage must comply with the minimum standard set in the signage of the City as contained in Schedule 2. - (4) Signage must comply with the minimum standard set in the signage of the City as contained in Schedule 2. - (5) Prominent notices indicating that treated effluent is being used is to be erected in a position clearly visible from a public thoroughfare, at positions determined by the City. - (6) The authorised official may subject to national legislation or any other law substitute Schedule 2 to this

-By-law and issue revised or new signage applicable in terms of this section.
+- (1) An owner of premises, on which non-potable water is used, must ensure that every terminal water fitting and every appliance which supplies or uses the water is clearly marked with a weatherproof notice indicating that such water is unsuitable for domestic purposes. - (2) In an area where treated sewage effluent is used, the consumer shall erect weatherproof notices in prominent positions warning that such water is not suitable for domestic purposes. - (3) Every warning notice prescribed in terms of subsections (1) and (2) must be in the three official languages used in the City.
+(4)Signage must comply with the minimum standard set in the signage of the City as contained in Schedule 2. - (4) Prominent notices indicating that non potable water is being used is to be erected in a position clearly visible from a public thoroughfare, at positions determined by the City. - (5) Council may subject to national legislation or any other law substitute Schedule 2 to this By-law and issue revised or new signage applicable in terms of this section.